Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Application to Quantum Information Theory

-\Label{sec:application} Entanglement is used in several quantum informational operations \cite{HHHH09,OP93,BZ06,BDSW96,DHR02,BS98}, and the conversion of entangled states by LOCC has been studied in both the non-asymptotic case \cite{LS11,Vid99,Nie99,VJN00} and the asymptotic case \cite{BBPS96,BPRST00,HHT01}.
-In this section, as an application to quantum information theory, we treat problems of the approximate conversion between pure entangled states by LOCC.
-Entanglement of a pure state $\psi$ is characterized by the von Neumann entropy $S_{\psi}$ of its partial density matrix.
+Entanglement is used in several quantum informational operations \cite{HHHH09,OP93,BZ06,BDSW96,DHR02,BS98}.
+Pure entangled states can be expressed by the Schmidt decomposition and the coefficients are called the Schmidt coefficients of the entangled state.
+Squared Schmidt coefficients consist of a probability distribution from the property of a pure entangled state and is helpful to describe characteristics about entanglement.
+In various quantum operations, most entangled states are often focused on.
+Such a state is called a maximally entangled state and defined by an entangled state whose Schmidt coefficients are all equivalent to each other.
+In particular, a maximally entangled state on a two-qubit system is called the EPR state.
+Entanglement of a pure state $\psi$ is characterized by the von Neumann entropy $S_{\psi}$ of its partial density matrix, which coincides with the Shannon entropy of squared Schmidt coefficients of $\psi$.
 For example, the pure state $\psi$ is entangled if and only if $S_{\psi}\ne 0$.
-Since several values can not be defined for the case $S_{\psi}= 0$, we assume that pure states are entangled in this section.
+Since several values cannot be defined for the singular case $S_{\psi}= 0$, we assume that pure states are entangled in this section.